ElisaBayra/ElisaBayra.github.io/_posts/2025-03-08-being-in-demand.md

 * Healthcare and Social Work Professionals
 * Logistics & Supply Chain Specialists

-Notice something?
+Notice anything?
 Many of these align closely with skills acquired during a PhD, especially in environmental science.

 ---
 ### How do your PhD skills translate to industry?